Getting started with logging in FastAPI

 2025-09-30 14:29:00,124 [main] INFO: GET /hello 200 0.001s

 As you can see there is no way to tell which “Saying hello” message belongs to which request.
-Not a big deal in this simple example, but essential when debugging production issues.
+Not a big deal in this simple example, but essential when debugging production issues, especially with high request volumes.

 Log correlation